hfisser/S1-iceberg-areas/README.md

 - various helper tools.

 Additionally, the repository includes CSV files that contain the iceberg matches analyzed in the paper, including all statistics extracted from Sentinel-1, Sentinel-2, and from the CARRA metocean data.
 The files are provided for all analyzed polarization channels, CFAR window sizes, and PFAs.

+## Contact
+Please contact the corresponding author on the publication.